 Potted Fruit Trees Can Often Be Overwintered

 It is possible to overwinter fruit trees in many cool areas of the country.
 In fact, that's one of the main reasons many people grow fruit tree in pots—because they aren’t fully zone-hardy for a particular climate You can store fruit trees for the winter in outbuildings or unheated garages basically, any place where the temperature don’t go below 15 degrees Fahrenheit for extended periods of time.
 Before the pot is moved to shelter, though, it should be watered thoroughly.

-Except for citrus trees, it is best not to bring most fruit trees into fully heated indoors spaces for the winter, since most require a period of winter dormancy.
+Except for citrus trees, it is best not to bring most fruit trees into fully heated indoor spaces for the winter, since most require a period of winter dormancy.

 Feed and Water Correctly

 Usually, the growing media used in pots needs fertilizer because it is prone to “run out of gas" as the tree consumes nutrients.
 Regular use of a good time-release fertilizer will keep your fruit tree healthy and vital.
 Osmocote® is a good choice, as it releases nutrients gradually over a period of months.
 Be sure not to over-fertilize, and make sure to follow label directions exactly.
 The best fertilizers for fruit trees are high in nitrogen and include a broad selection of trace minerals.

 In hot weather, the water needs are much greater for potted trees; and when watering heavily and often, you may need to fertilize more frequently because nutrients are washed out of the potting medium.
 In general, potted plants of all types require more frequent watering since the soil dries faster in an exposed container.
 Also, certain types of containers, such as clay or terra-cotta pots, are porous enough to cause the soil to dry out sooner.
 The general test for soil moisture is to stick a finger into the soil up the second knuckle; if the soil is dry to that depth, water the plant thoroughly.
 The potting medium should be moist but never soggy.